yhs666/mc-docs.zh-cn/articles/traffic-manager/traffic-manager-FAQs.md

 <!-- Not Available on Traffice Manager metric-->
 <!-- Not Available
 ### How can I understand the volume of queries coming to my profile?
-One of the metrics provided by Traffic Manager is the number of query responded by a profile.
+One of the metrics provided by Traffic Manager is the number of queries responded by a profile.
 You can get this information at a profile level aggregation or you can split it up further to see the volume of queries where specific endpoints were returned.
-In addition, you can setup alerts to notify you if the query response volume crosses the conditions you have set.
+In addition, you can set up alerts to notify you if the query response volume crosses the conditions you have set.
 For more details, [Traffic Manager metrics and alerts](traffic-manager-metrics-alerts.md).
 -->

 ## <a name="traffic-manager-geographic-traffic-routing-method"></a>流量管理器的“地理”流量路由方法